 Beyond this - trust your taste buds to balance things out.
 If you like a bit of spicy kick, add some minced serrano pepper.
 Use salt and lime juice, adjusting little by little, until things taste just right.

 If you want to take your guacamole up another notch, try this favorite Indian-spiced guacamole, and inspired by a Julie Sahni recipe.
-I also love to use this guacamole on these Vegan Nachos - so good!
+I also love to use this guacamole on these Vegan Nachos and this taco salad or on homemade tortillas - so good!

 Be sure to read the post up above for all the tips.